Shiv-am-19/Diwali_Sales_Analysis/README.md

-#Diwali_Sales_Analysis
+#Diwali_Sales_Analysis :
 One of the largest celebrations in India is Diwali, often called the Festival of Lights.
-There are notable sales in a number of categories during this busy shopping season.
-In order to find patterns, trends, and insights that can assist businesses in making wise decisions, this study will examine the sales data collected throughout the Diwali season.
+During this busy shopping season, notable sales occur in several categories.
+This study will examine the sales data collected throughout the Diwali season to find patterns, trends, and insights that can assist businesses in making wise decisions.

 #Dataset
 User_ID